urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 <br>

 * A wallet is a pair of public and private keys used to verify actions on the blockchain.

 * The public key is used to identify the account, and the private key is used to sign transactions.

+* You can choose your wallet from [this list](https://solana.com/ecosystem/explore?categories=wallet).

 <br>